 Statistical experimental design, a.k.a. design of experiments (DoE) is the methodology of how to conduct and plan experiments in order to extract the maximum amount of information in the fewest number of runs (saving resources).
 In this section we describe different techniques to achieve that.

-Introduction to queuing theory
+Introduction to queuing theory and simulation

 Introduction to probability